-A statutory odour nuisance is something which is so offensive and prolonged that it significantly interferes with the enjoyment and use of the affected property.
+A statutory odour nuisance is something that is so offensive and prolonged that it significantly interferes with the enjoyment and use of the affected property.

-Many things can affect whether an odour would be considered a statutory nuisance:
+Many things can affect whether we would consider an order to be a statutory nuisance.

-- how long it is a problem for;
+- How long the odour is a problem.

 For example, in the countryside it is reasonable to expect odour from farming activities.

 We cannot measure odour, judging whether odour it is a statutory nuisance can take time.
 Especially if it is difficult to predict when the will odour occur and if it is lasts for a short period.

 Odour problems we can investigate

 The types of odour problems that we are able to deal with are restricted to the following: